Percutaneous Balloon Pericardiotomy

 There are several ways to manage this abnormal fluid buildup.
 For example, sometimes

-Doctors use it less commonly for very large pericardial effusions of other types.
+cancer.
+PBP is used less commonly for very large pericardial effusions of other types.

 PBP decreases the chance that the fluid buildup will happen again.
 This fluid buildup